 What orchestral music in a game says is “we just hit ‘enter’ through those options on the game design spreadsheet”, now.
 It’s the safe, default, let’s-just-throw-money-at-it choice.

 So when it comes to awesome game music – what do regular gamers ACTUALLY think of as unique and memorable?
-All those Video Game Music concerts that to the world tours every year train us to think it’s those really EPIC scores with full orchestra, and then some.
+According to melbourne animated video, those Video Game Music concerts that to the world tours every year train us to think it’s those really EPIC scores with full orchestra, and then some.
 And sure – it’s good music!
-We wouldn’t go and listen if we didn’t like it.
+We wouldn’t go and listen if we didn’t like it, we listened while we played games as CSGO, with the help of sites like mycsgoboosting.com and many other games.
 But interestingly – after MikoSquiz’s comment – I now think of certain games that I have found so very memorable, that didn’t rely on a 200-piece orchestra to deliver the goods – one that instantly comes to mind is Machinarium (composed by Tomas Dvorak).
 Or Monkey Island (Michael Land).
 Maybe they are different kinds of games – but perhaps we box things into categories too much.
 Who knows?!

 That comment was a wake-up call to the fact that scores can’t just be boring generic filler – they have to do something unique and memorable; and that might not mean loading up the orchestral template as a default.
 It might mean finding a new palette of instruments to play with, and thinking outside that cliched box.